UmeanNever/NovelSum/README.md

 You can generate embeddings for your dataset using various models.
 In our implementation, we use pretrained base LLMs such as LLaMA-3-8B or Qwen-2.5-7B.
 For details, see Appendix A.1 in our paper.
 Thanks to vLLM, we were able to compute embeddings for 400,000 instruction-tuning samples in just two hours using 8×H800 GPUs.

 You may refer to the following commands to embed both the target and source (reference) datasets separately.
-Note that your data should first be converted into plain text format—by joining conversation turns with `\n`—before generating embeddings, as shown in the example above.
+Note that your data should first be converted into plain text format—by joining conversation parts with `\n`—before generating embeddings, as shown in the plain text example above.

 <!---<details>
   <summary><b>Embedding Calculation Options</b></summary>-->